mzaman95/tech-prep/docs/React.md

 - If a function’s name starts with ”use” and it calls other Hooks, we say it is a custom Hook.
 - The `useSomething` naming convention is how our linter plugin is able to find bugs in the code using Hooks.
 - The state of each component that calls a custom hook is completely independent.
 Hooks are a way to reuse stateful logic, not state itself.
 In fact, each call to a Hook has a completely isolated state — so you can even use the same custom Hook twice in one component.
+- Unlike a React component, a custom Hook doesn’t need to have a specific signature.
+We can decide what it takes as arguments, and what, if anything, it should return.
+In other words, it’s just like a normal function.
+Its name should always start with use so that you can tell at a glance that the rules of Hooks apply to it.

+#### What is a custom hook?

+A custom Hook is a JavaScript function whose name starts with ”use” and that may call other Hooks.

 #### When do you use custom hooks?

 Sometimes, we want to reuse some stateful logic between components.
 Traditionally, there were two popular solutions to this problem: higher-order components and render props.
 Custom Hooks let you do this, but without adding more components to your tree.

+Custom Hooks let you combine Hooks provided by React into your own abstractions, and reuse common stateful logic between different components.

+#### Do two components using the same Hook share state?

+No. Custom Hooks are a mechanism to reuse stateful logic (such as setting up a subscription and remembering the current value), but every time you use a custom Hook, all state and effects inside of it are fully isolated.

 #### Give an example of a custom hook.